Interacting with Tesseracts¶

 [0., 0., 1.]])}}

-Now the output is a 3x3 matrix, as expected.
+The output is a 3x3 identity matrix, as expected.

 ... print(vectoradd.available_endpoints)